Did Square Kill Flint Mobile? What Flint’s Processing Shutdown Means for the Future of Mobile Payments

 So given all these positive qualities, what’s not to love?
 Well, if you check out my review of Square or my in-depth look into its shortcomings, you’ll see that all of the great features offered come at a steep cost to users.
 Minimal customer service, hasty account setup, and overall account instability often lead to long-term holds on funds as well as sudden account terminations.
 On top of that, Square’s 2.75% flat processing rate might be simple, but it hugely overcharges merchants for debit transactions and large transactions.

-Enter Flint.
+Enter Flint (see our review).
 Flint came onto the scene and solved all of the problems Square created.
 Flint was more selective with its account approval, and straightforward about processing limits.
 It was all-around more conservative both in terms of risk and cost, and managed to compete with the behemoth Square without issuing any hardware at all, instead opting for a system that used the merchant’s smartphone camera to scan credit card numbers.
 Flint’s app was nowhere near as powerful as Square’s, but it was easy to use and feature-rich enough to accommodate a wide range of businesses in need of a simple mobile solution.
 And the icing on the cake?
 Flint offered a debit rate of only 1.95%, a practice previously unheard-of in the mobile processing industry.

 Unfortunately, because Flint processed all transactions as card-not-present – even when the card was actually present – to avoid the need for hardware, the cost that Flint incurred for running transactions was higher than it needed to be (card-present transaction qualify for lower interchange rates).
 They also missed out on the added security of EMV chip and NFC transactions, while existing in a sort of EMV liability gray zone since card-not-present transactions are not subject to the liability shift that occurred earlier in 2016.
 These factors may have also impacted Flint’s ability to compete in the cutthroat mobile processing market.